Devon Hamilton: Paternal lineage (2009–2013)

 While his mother's history was well documented, the topic of Devon's paternity was rather unclear.
 The seeds for the story were first planted in 2009.
 James expressed to executive producer and head writer Maria Arena Bell his hopes for Devon's paternity to be explored at some point.
 "I always liked the idea of Devon finding his father and hoped it would be someone already in Genoa City."
 In May 2009, Devon's great-aunt Virginia (Della Reese) presents him with a letter that reveals that Devon's father never knew about his existence.
 It changes everything for Devon who grew up believing his father was a junkie like his mother or just some guy who chose not to be in his life.
 According to James, the revelation "leaves it wide open to the possibilities of what kind of man this could have been."
 To further complicate matters, it is not clear what state Yolanda was in at the time of his conception.
 This turn of events also made James hopeful that the writers would soon explore his character's paternity.
 James initially envisioned the character of Michael Baldwin (Christian LeBlanc) as Devon's father.

 In May 2011, Daytime Confidential reported that Devon would soon come into contact with his biological father.
 In July 2011, it was announced that All My Children superstar Debbi Morgan had been cast in an undisclosed role.
 Yahoo!
 TV suggested several scenarios for her potential character including a recast of Devon's mother Yolanda, or the mother of Tucker McCall's (Stephen Nichols) long lost son.
-Upon Morgan's debut, it was revealed that the two potential roles were one in the same – Devon was Tucker's son.
+Upon Morgan's debut, it was revealed that the two potential roles were one and the same – Devon was Tucker's son.